r-clarissa/arithmetic-tree/README.md

 # About The Project
-This project is a calculator which is built through flex-lex and bison-yacc.
+This project is a parse tree-based calculator which is built through flex-lex and bison-yacc.
 It implements the following:
 - accepts integer and floating-point values
 - allows simple floating point calculations
 - outputs results based on PEMDAS